 plant-based proteins were found to have higher amounts of fertility.
 So, try cutting down on animal meats by substituting them with a plant-based protein!

-There are also quite a few plant-based products in the market that are meant to replicate meats.
-If you really enjoy the flavor and texture of animal meat, try out some vegan or vegetarian “meats” such as veggie burger patties, soy chicken, or some meatless ground beef.
+The market offers several plant-based products designed to replicate meats.
+If you enjoy the flavor and texture of animal meat, try out some vegan or vegetarian “meats” such as veggie burger patties, soy chicken, or some meatless ground beef.
 Honestly, some of these products look and taste exactly like meat, you’ll forget that they are even a plant-based product!

 First of all, what are high glycemic index carbohydrates?